Inncee81/jupyter/docs/source/install/kernels.rst

 Installing Kernels
 ==================

-This information gives a high-level view of using Jupyter Notebook with different programming languages (kernels).
+This information giyjves a high-level view of using Jupyter Notebook with different programming languages (kernels).

 Are any languages pre-installed?